ykris45/kiiro-wiki-id/Collateral-Upgrade.md

 9. From the debug console run: `evoznode outputs`

-10. Find the transaction for your 2500 Kirro collateral and take note of the index (0 or 1)
+10. Find the transaction for your 2500 Kiiro collateral and take note of the index (0 or 1)

 11. Create protx command
   * protx register collateralHash collateralIndex ipAndPort ownerAddress operatorPubKey votingAddress operatorReward payoutAddress feeSourceAddress